phillipedwards/aws-rds-py-integration-tests/README.md

 - If all tests pass, all physical resources will be destroyed.
 - If one or more tests failed, the stack and resources will not be destroyed automatically.

-1. To force an integration test failure, uncomment the last test case in `./tests/integration/integration_tests.py`
+To force an integration test failure, uncomment the last test case in `./tests/integration/integration_tests.py`

+Clean up:
+if the integration tests all succeed the stack and all resources will automatically be destroyed.
+If not, all resources can be destroyed by executing a `pulumi destroy` from the main directory of this project.

 ### Unit Tests